-Why does one person who suffered severe childhood adversity become homeless or addicted, while another with a similar background builds a loving family life and a thriving career?
+Why does one person who experienced severe childhood adversity become homeless or addicted, while another with a similar background builds a loving family life and a thriving career?
 Is the answer in our genes, or perhaps in how trauma affects our genes?

 A collaboration between McLean Hospital and The Connor Group Kids and Community Partners, an Ohio-based non-profit, is attempting to answer this question.
 The partnership leverages The Connor Group’s extensive community relationships in Dayton, Ohio, with the research expertise of McLean’s Kerry J. Ressler, MD, PhD.

 Dr. Ressler is McLean’s chief scientific officer and chief of the Center of Excellence in Depression and Anxiety Disorders.
 He is also one of the country’s foremost experts on trauma and runs McLean’s Neurobiology of Fear Laboratory.
 Ressler’s research focuses on epigenetics, the study of the biological mechanisms that turn genes “on” or “off,” resulting in their expression or silencing, which in turn can lead to physical and psychiatric illnesses.
 Trauma is believed to have its hand on these molecular switches.

 “Childhood adversity and trauma are the best documented environmental risk factors for a range of psychiatric disorders, including suicidality, depression, and addiction, yet we know very little about what to do about this,” said Ressler.
 “Our goal is to better understand the epigenetic fingerprint of trauma so we can find more effective interventions and treatments for trauma-induced illnesses.
 Currently, understanding one’s trauma history is not large enough a factor in research and treatment.”